Articles

 What are Executive Function (EF) skills?

-Similar to how an air traffic control system at an airport helps planes on different runways land and take off safely, executive function skills are “the brain’s management system” that help us prioritise tasks, filter distractions, and control impulses.
+Similar to how an airport’s air traffic control system helps planes on different runways land and take off safely, executive function skills are “the brain’s management system” that helps us prioritize tasks, filter distractions, and control impulses.
 Research in the cognitive and neurological sciences has found that learning disabilities (LDs) are, in part, a result of a ‘deficit’ in one or more areas of what we refer to as executive functions (Rosenzweig, Krawec, & Montague, 2011).

 There are three main areas of executive function, all of which we work on at LDS.
 They are: